 The slide & press switches (S1 & S2) connect black, & blue (pressed or "ON") or disconnect (not pressed or "OFF") the wires in a circuit.
 When ON they connections have no effect on circuit performance.
-Switches for times when turn on electricity just like a faucet turns on water from a pipe blue snap wires are wires used to connect components.
-They are used to transport electricity and do not affect circuit performance.
-They come in different lengths to allow orderly arrangement of connections on the base
+Switches for times when turn on electricity just like a faucet turns on water from a pipe.

-Slide & Press Switches (S1 & S2)
+Switches (S1 & S2)

-SNAP WIRES, VERTICAL SNAP WIRES. & JUMPER WIRES
+SNAP WIRES, VERTICAL SNAP WIRES, & JUMPER WIRES